Rental Property Flooring Choices From Charleston Property Managers

-by Albert Fontenot February 3, 2015 Replacing the flooring in your rental property/properties is one of the most common expenses faced by every landlord in Charleston.
-Because of the wear and tear, damage, stains, and everyday abuse heaped upon floors by tenants, many landlords find it necessary to replace part of or all of the house's floor coverings as part of the make-ready process during vacancies.
+Because of the wear and tear, damage, stains, and everyday abuse heaped upon floors by tenants, many property owners in the North Charleston and James Island areas find it necessary to replace part of or all of their rental homes' floor coverings as part of the Makeready Process during vacancies.

 - How many people will be using the room in question?

-- What kind of foot traffic do you expect?
+- What kind of foot traffic should I expect?